Graduate training in translational science and cardiovascular research

 - Periodic meeting with a mentoring team including the primary mentor, and two co-mentors

-- Career Counseling with the mentoring team
+- Career counseling with the mentoring team

-Faculty and Adminstration:
+Faculty and administration

 - Curriculum vitae

-External candidates with a high likelihood for entrance into the program will also be asked to interview at OHSU.
+External candidates with a high likelihood for entrance into the program will be asked to interview at OHSU.